korbindeman/vitae/docs/layout.md

 If `aspect_ratio` is set and one dimension is zero:
 - If width is 0: `width = height * ratio`
 - If height is 0: `height = width / ratio`

+Images and SVGs have intrinsic aspect ratios.
+If you set only one dimension, the other is calculated automatically to preserve the aspect ratio.
+An explicit `.aspect_ratio()` value takes precedence over the intrinsic ratio.

 ## Box Model